 1. Clear water doesn’t mean safe water

 Your swimming pool’s water may appear clean and clear, even without maintenance.
 This occurs because cold weather inhibits the growth of algae and bacteria that would normally make your beautiful pool appear dirty.
-However, just because the water looks clear doesn’t mean it is properly chlorinated and it may be unsafe to swim in it.
+However, just because the water looks clear doesn’t mean it is properly chlorinated, and it may be unsafe to swim in.

 2. Continue to chlorinate your pool in the winter